-A double major is awarded when students complete required coursework within a single degree, such as Master of Arts or Master of Science degrees.
-Double majors are available at the bachelor's and master's levels.
-The double major will be granted upon the successful completion of:
+A double major involves a student working on two different majors within the same degree type.
+Double majors are available at the bachelor and master's levels.
+Some programs are not eligible for double majors.
+Only the double major programs listed in the catalog are available.

+Graduate

+The double major will be granted upon the successful completion of the following:

-- all required core courses for both programs.
-When courses are the same or similar in content, one course will be required as approved by the program director. - 2. the required number of elective credits for one program.
+- 1. All required core courses for both programs. - 2.
+The required number of elective credits for one program.
 Students may take elective courses from both programs to fulfill this requirement.
-Students seeking a technical degree or a specialization within a program must take all elective courses from that program. - 3. a summative activity, such as the capstone course, for one program that reflects the learning in both disciplines.
+Program requirements for double majors are listed in the program section of the catalog.
+Programs with specialty accreditation, preparing for licensure or a specialization within a program must take all elective courses from that program. - 3.
+A summative activity, such as the capstone course, for one program that reflects the learning in both disciplines. - 4.
+Upon the recommendation of the program director, the office of the registrar grants substitute or waive a requirement for the double major